We offer an exclusively Lebanese wine list developed to showcase local viticulture.

 Agioritiko, Mourvedre, Tempranillo

-Aged in stainless steal tanks, this certified organic wine has a purple robe with a violet fridge, carries cherry and ripe red fruits on the nose, and is soft, fresh and fruity on the palate, making it marvellous, young sunny afternoon red.
+Aged in stainless steal tanks, this certified organic wine has a purple robe with a violet fringe, carries cherry and ripe red fruits on the nose, and is soft, fresh and fruity on the palate, making it a marvellous, young sunny afternoon red.